vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 When submitting a referral program proposal through governance the following conditions apply:

 - a proposer cannot set an `closing_timestamp` less than the proposals `enactment_time`.
-- the number of tiers in `benefit_tiers` must be less than or equal to the network parameter `referralProgram.maxBenefitTiers`.
+- the number of tiers in `benefit_tiers` must be less than or equal to the network parameter `referralProgram.maxReferralTiers`.
 - all `minimum_epochs` values must be an integer strictly greater than 0
 - all `referral_reward_factor` values must be greater than or equal to `0` and less than or equal to the network parameter `referralProgram.maxReferralRewardFactor`.
-- the number of tiers in `staking_tiers` must be less than or equal to the network parameter `referralProgram.maxBenefitTiers`.
+- the number of tiers in `staking_tiers` must be less than or equal to the network parameter `referralProgram.maxReferralTiers`.
 - all `minimum_staked_tokens` values must be an integer value greater than or equal to `0`.
 - all `referral_reward_multiplier` values must be a float value greater than or equal to `1`.
 - all `referral_discount_factor` values must be greater than or equal to `0` and be less than or equal to the network parameter `referralProgram.maxReferralDiscountFactor`.